Introduction to Iot Projects

 1. Health services

-Patients now wear digital sensors embedded band across their wrist so the doctor can monitor the wellbeing and remotely monitor the patient’s condition.
+Patients now wear digital sensors embedded band across their wrist so the doctor can monitor their wellbeing and remotely monitor the patient’s condition.
 The sensors embedded within the band helps collect data such as heart rate and liquid intake.
 Physicians and doctors have access to various tools to improve a patient’s quality of life.

 2. Public safety

 Public safety workers and disaster management teams can now be connected with each other and send signals during distress situations.
-During an operation workers safety can be monitored with the help of live feed, stress and heart rate detector, thus establishing better team co-ordination during the search and rescue operations.
+During an operation, workers safety can be monitored with the help of live feed, stress and heart rate detector, thus establishing better team co-ordination during the search and rescue operations.

 1. Smart home lighting project by Philips Hue